-The paleoenvironmental record inferred from the cores at Site 1166 shows a systematic uphole change from preglacial warm to full-glacial cold climates, such as that envisioned for the Prydz Bay region in Figure F16.
-The rich carbonaceous strata (Cretaceous Unit IV), which overlie Unit V, record a time of more temperate climatic conditions when vegetation existed on Antarctica.
-The sands (late Eocene Unit III) of the alluvial plain environment may represent the transition into the progressively colder climates that are recorded in the proglacial (late Eocene to early Oligocene Unit II), glacial marine (Unit II and late Pliocene and younger Unit I), and subglacial (Unit I) sediments.
+The paleoenvironmental record inferred from the cores at Site 1166 shows a systematic uphole change from preglacial warm to full-glacial cold climates, such as that envisioned for the Prydz Bay region in Figure 16.
+The rich carbonaceous strata (undated Unit IV), which overlie Unit V, record a time of more temperate climatic conditions when vegetation existed on Antarctica.
+The sands (undated Unit III) of the alluvial plain environment may be the transition into the progressively colder climates that are recorded in the proglacial (late Eocene to early Oligocene Unit II), glacial marine (Unit II and late Pliocene and younger Unit I), and subglacial (Unit I) sediments.
+The ages of Units III and IV are yet to be determined and, once known, will resolve the current uncertainty in what part of the transition to full-scale Antarctic glacial conditions was recorded at Site 1166.
+Adequate materials have been collected for palynologic evaluation to determine the needed ages.